 - Arts and Music

-- (i) Students wishing to apply for MUSI 340 must do so via Departmental Permission. (ii) Admittance is subject to teacher's availability. (iii) May not be taken in the same year as MUSI 341 (except in the world music ensemble performance option) and cannot be credited to a degree if MUSI 341 has already been passed in the same instrument or voice. (iv) Cannot be taken in the same instrument or voice as MUSI 341. (v) For information regarding auditions, please contact email@example.com.
+- (i) Entrance to MUSI 340 requires Departmental Permission. (ii) Admittance is subject to staff availability. (iii) May not be taken in the same year as MUSI 341, 346, PERF 302 (except in the World Music Option) and cannot be credited to a degree if either of MUSI 341, 346, PERF 302 has already been passed in the same instrument or voice. (iv) For information regarding auditions, please contact firstname.lastname@example.org.

 Enrolments for this paper require departmental permission.
 View more information about departmental permission.